antarctica/ansible-apache/README.md

 * The app user is made a member of the `www-data` group and ownership of the default document root is assigned to the 'app' user
 * Content is removed from the default document root, if enabled, this is performed regardless of whether the default document root is used or not
 * Optionally allows non-default ports and IP bindings to be set (i.e. listening for local connections only or using port 8080 for HTTP connections)
-* Provides 'markers' for including additional Apache configuration directives into default and default-ssl configuration files
+* Includes additional Apache configuration directives from files in a location such as 'conf-enabled'

 ## Availability

 This role is designed for internal use but if useful can be shared publicly.

 ## Usage

-### Deprecated features

-The following features are deprecated within this role.
-They will be removed in the next major version.

 ### Limitations